ComPAIR Instructor Guide

 ComPAIR Logo

-ComPAIR is UBC’s homegrown peer review tool that adds comparing to the process of students reviewing one another’s work.
+ComPAIR is UBC’s homegrown peer review tool that adds comparing to the peer review process.
 In ComPAIR, students see pairs of their peers’ assignments presented side-by-side for criteria-guided comparison and feedback.

 Students learn by comparing 1 and identifying strengths or weaknesses that may not be as evident in an isolated assignment.
 The process encourages productive peer feedback and critical thinking 2.